mesosphere/marathon/docs/docs/blue-green-deploy.md

 We will replace the current app version (BLUE) with a new version (GREEN).

 1. Launch the new version of the app on Marathon.
-Use a unique app ID, such as the git commit.
-This app is the GREEN app.
+Add a unique ID to the app name, such as the Git commit ID.
+In this example, we ID the new version of the app by adding `GREEN` to its name.

     ```sh
     # launch green
-    dcos marathon app add green-app.json
+    dcos marathon app add green-myapp.json
     ```

 2. Scale GREEN app instances by 1 or more.
 Initially (starting from 0 instances), set the number of app instances to the minimum required to serve traffic.
 Remember, no traffic will arrive yet: we haven't registered at the load balancer.

     ```sh
     # scale green
-    dcos marathon app update /green-app instances=1
+    dcos marathon app update /green-myapp instances=1
     ```

 3. Wait until all tasks from the GREEN app have passed health checks.
 This step requires [jq] (https://stedolan.github.io/jq/).

     ```sh
     # wait until healthy
-    dcos marathon app show /green-app | jq '.tasks[].healthCheckResults[] | select (.alive == false)'
+    dcos marathon app show /green-myapp | jq '.tasks[].healthCheckResults[] | select (.alive == false)'
     ```

 4. Use the code snippet above to check that all instances of GREEN are still healthy.
 Abort the deployment and begin rollback if you see unexpected behavior.